Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Numerical Simulations

 \section{Numerical Simulations}

-In order to assess the ability of vDBF to approximate ground state energies, we have selected two canonical quantum many-body problems as examples: an antiferromagnetic Heisenberg spin lattice and the Fermi Hubbard model.
+In order to assess the ability of vDBF, we first consider two canonical quantum many-body problems as examples: an antiferromagnetic Heisenberg spin lattice and the Fermi Hubbard model.
 In both systems, we demonstrate the vDBF method's ability to provide fast estimates of ground-state energies.
+Finally, we extend our analysis to a complex molecular system, the polycyclic aromatic hydrocarbon hexabenzocoronene (HBC).

-\paragraph{Extrapolation procedure} To obtain stable extrapolations to the exact limit, we leverage the fact that when the trajectory is near convergence, we expect a linear relationship between the energy and the energy variance. \cite{PhysRevC.67.041301_variance_extrap_mizusaki2003,shimizu2010novel_extrapolation_monte_carlo_variance,shimizu2011extrapolation_monte_carlo_shell_model,variance_extrap_monte_carlo_mizusaki2012} However, further from convergence, the deviation from linearity might be non-negligible, and a simple linear regression might be less reliable despite having a seemingly respectable $R^2$ value.
+\paragraph{Extrapolation procedure} To obtain stable extrapolations to the exact limit, we leverage the fact that when the trajectory is near convergence, we expect a linear relationship between the energy and the energy variance~\cite{PhysRevC.67.041301_variance_extrap_mizusaki2003,shimizu2010novel_extrapolation_monte_carlo_variance,shimizu2011extrapolation_monte_carlo_shell_model,variance_extrap_monte_carlo_mizusaki2012}.
+However, further from convergence, the deviation from linearity might be non-negligible, and a simple linear regression might be less reliable despite having a seemingly respectable $R^2$ value.
 In order to obtain a more conservative estimate of errors in our extrapolations, we take the extrapolated result to be the average of a linear ($b_1$) and a quadratic ($b_2$) fit, with the uncertainties reported as half the difference.
 While we find that this extrapolation works surprisingly well, the fact that each calculation often generates thousands of data points means that one must decide how many data points to include in the extrapolation.

-In the calculations below, we start with the final step of a given optimization trajectory (which occurs due to either convergence or reaching the maximum number of iterations allowed), and then include all the previous points up to a cutoff which is chosen to minimize the sum of the uncertainty ($(b_1-b_2)/2$) and the $R^2$ value of the linear fit.
+In the calculations below, we start with the final step of a given optimization trajectory (which occurs due to either convergence or reaching the maximum number of iterations allowed), and then include all the previous points up to a cutoff which is chosen to minimize the uncertainty ($(b_1-b_2)/2$) and maximize the $R^2$ value of the linear fit.
 This balances precision with goodness of fit.
 Using this ``optimal'' cutoff point in our data, our zero-variance extrapolations are reported as the average of the linear and quadratic fits, with the difference as the uncertainty: $E^\infty_{(v=0)} = \frac{b_1+b_2}{2} \pm \frac{b_1-b_2}{2}$.